Lord Narasimha gave dharshan with a bow and arrows to Sri Anjaneya

 Sri Karanja Narasimha

-Karanja Sri Narasimha, Ahobilam Mythologically Karanja Sri Narasimha was worshipped by Sri Kapila Rishi to ward off the curse given by Sri Durvasa Rishi.
+Mythologically Karanja Sri Narasimha was worshipped by Sri Kapila Rishi to ward off the curse given by Sri Durvasa Rishi.
 Sri Narasimha has taken a unique form in this kshetra.
 The Lord is in Padmasana under a tree called Punga (Honge) tree with ‘chadur bhuja’ [four armed].
 The Lord is seen with a bow and arrows [which are normally seen with Sri Rama] in His left upper hand, the right upper hand holds ‘Sri Sudershanam’, lower hands are showing ‘abhaya’ mudra.
 Lord has ‘tri_nethra’ and Sri Adi Shesha with one head covering the Lord as ‘Shatri’.
-It is interesting to note that Lord had taken this form in this Kshetra to appear as Sri Rama, to give dharshan to Sri Anjaneya.
+It is interesting to note that the Lord had taken this form in this Kshetra to appear as Sri Rama, to give darshan to Sri Anjaneya.

-Sri Karanja Anjaneya Sannadhi
+Sri Karanja Anjaneya sannidhi

-The sannadhi of the Lord Sri Narashima is facing the Bhavanashini River with Garudathri Maountain in the background.
+Karanja Sri Narasimha, Ahobilam The sannidhi of the Lord Sri Narashima is facing the Bhavanashini River with Garudathri Mountain in the background.
 Sri Garudalwar is facing the Lord.
-After offering prayers to Sri Garudalwar one can see another sannadhi on the left side.
-This sannadhi houses Sri Anjaneya.
+After offering prayers to Sri Garudalwar one can see another sannidhi on the left side.
+This sannidhi houses Sri Anjaneya.
 Sri Anjaneya of this kshetra is known by the name Karanja Anjaneya.
-Sri Anjaneya had penanced here to have dharshan of Sri Narasimha as he had not seen the Lord in this form.
-Since Sri Anjaneya would like to see Sri Rama in every form of Lord Vishnu, Lord Sri Narasimha gave dharshan to Sri Anjaneya as Sri Narasimha as well as Sri Rama in this unique form here in this kshetra.
+Sri Anjaneya had penanced here to have the darshan of Sri Narasimha as he had not seen the Lord in this form.
+Since Sri Anjaneya would like to see Sri Rama in every form of Lord Vishnu, Lord Sri Narasimha gave darshan to Sri Anjaneya as Sri Narasimha as well as Sri Rama in this unique form here in this kshetra.

 Sri Karanja Anjaneya

 Sri Anjaneya of this kshetra is seen turned facing Lord Karanji Sri Narasimha with folded hands.
-He has a tuft and this long hair is tied up very neatly.
+He has a tuft and his long hair is tied up very neatly.
 On his two sides one could see the Chanku [conch] and the Chakra [wheel -Sudershana].
 This imprint had come to Sri Anjaneya when Sri Rama had embraced him.
 His eyes are glowing with brilliance at the sight of the unique Sri Rama in Sri Narashima.
 His lotus feet are wearing Thandai and are seen walking towards Karanja Sri Narasimha.

-Location of the temple : "Karanja Sri Narasimha Temple, Ahobilam, Andhra"
+Location of the temple: "Karanja Sri Narasimha Temple, Ahobilam, Andhra"

 Experience